reswqa/flink/docs/content/docs/dev/datastream-v2/building_blocks.md

 |   NonKeyed   |          NonKeyed + NonKeyed          |
 |  Broadcast   |             Not Supported             |

-There are two points to note here:
-- When KeyedPartitionStream is used as input, the output can be either a KeyedPartitionStream or NonKeyedPartitionStream.
-For general data processing logic, how to partition data is uncertain, we can only expect a NonKeyedPartitionStream.
-If we do need a deterministic partition, we can follow it with a KeyBy partitioning.
-However, there are times when we know for sure that the partition of records will not change before and after processing, shuffle cost due to the extra partitioning can be avoided.
-To be safe, in this case we ask for a KeySelector for the output data, and the framework checks at runtime to see if this invariant is broken.
-The same is true for two output and two input counterparts.
-- Broadcast stream cannot be used as a single input.

 Things with two inputs is a little more complicated.
 The following table lists which streams are compatible with each other and the types of streams they output.

 A cross(❎) indicates not supported.